FFMI Calculator (Fat-Free Mass Index)

 In addition, a study from European Heart Journal found that individuals with normal weight but a high amount of body fat still had a high prevalence of metabolic syndrome and cardiovascular risk factors.

-In addition, athletes or bodybuilders have higher muscle mass.
+Furthermore, athletes or bodybuilders have higher muscle mass.
 This can place them inappropriately in an overweight or obese category based on weight or BMI alone.

 Research has found that BMI alone cannot provide important information about the contribution of fat-free mass or fat mass to body weight.